 VPN passthrough is a feature available on the router that allows any device connected to the router to establish an outbound VPN connection.
 For example, if you want to connect to a VPN server using a VPN client in your device, the router VPN passthrough feature on the router enables that VPN traffic.
 VPN Passthrough feature is mainly required for routers with older protocols such as IPsec and PPTP.

-Most of the modern routers have a feature called Network Address Translation (NAT) which allows several devices on a LAN to share a public IP address.
-Older protocols such as IPsec, PPTP are not compatible with NAT.
-Older routers with these protocols will allow the VPN traffic to establish, it may drop the packet and block the connection.
+Most modern routers have a feature called Network Address Translation (NAT) which allows several devices on a LAN to share a public IP address.
+Older protocols such as IPsec and PPTP are not compatible with NAT.
+Older routers with these protocols will allow the VPN traffic to establish; it may drop the packet and block the connection.

-Some of the disadvantage with enabling VPN passthrough includes:
+Some of the disadvantages of enabling VPN passthrough include the following:

-- It weakens the security of local network as it is based on outdated protocols which is less secured
+- It weakens the security of the local network as it is based on outdated protocols, which is less secure

 - It can be complex to setup with previous technical experience

-- It required port forwarding to be enabled on the router
+- It requires port forwarding to be enabled on the router

 What is IPsec Passthrough?

-IPsec is a secure network protocol suite that helps to set up encrypted connections between devices.
-It is used to secure VPN connections by encrypting IP packets along with authenticating the source where the data is originating from.
-Modern routers with NAT protocol doesn’t support IPsec.
-IPsec VPN passthrough feature allows to establish secure IP connection over gateway and make it work with NAT protocol.
+IPsec Passthrough is a secure network protocol suite that helps to set up encrypted connections between devices.
+It is used to secure VPN connections by encrypting IP packets and authenticating the source from which the data originates.
+Modern routers with NAT protocol don’t support IPsec.
+IPsec VPN passthrough feature allows to establish secure IP connection over the gateway and makes it work with NAT protocol.

 How to Enable IPsec Passthrough?

-Some of the disadvantages of IPsec passthrough includes-
+Some of the disadvantages of IPsec passthrough include:

 - It is not very secure.
-Any vulnerabilities that exist at the IP layer could be passed to the corporate network through the IPsec tunnel.
+Any vulnerabilities at the IP layer could be passed to the corporate network through the IPsec tunnel.

-- Without proper IPsec Passthrough configuration, traffic can be blocked by firewall.
+- Without proper IPsec Passthrough configuration, traffic can be blocked by a firewall.